Welcome to the 2021 Prospect Success Indicator (PSI) Post-Draft Report.

 Overview: DeVonta Smith was one many of you asked about in the Pre-Draft Rankings as he was a glaring omission.
-Part of that was due to his intense dislike to anything resembling a ruler or measurement device.
+Part of that was due to his intense dislike of anything resembling a ruler or measurement device.
 But the other part was simply due to his profile not being the greatest despite just having won the Heisman.
 Smith finally broke out in his age 20 year and his Senior year of college, not really what you want to see.
-But he did so in spectacular fashion that resulted in the aforementioned Heisman award.
+But he did so in a spectacular fashion that resulted in the aforementioned Heisman award.
 In addition, his frame.
-Smith is rail thin, checking at six foot one hundred sixty-six pounds.
+Smith is rail-thin, checking at six foot one hundred sixty-six pounds.
 Not exactly what you think of when you think of an NFL alpha wide receiver.
 Smith lands in an interesting spot alongside last year’s PSI favorite Jalen Reagor and Jalen Hurts.
 This trio has the potential to take the league by storm.
 Smith is a solid pick in the middle 1st round of dynasty rookie drafts.

 - Player Comp: Paul Richardson

 Tier 2 – 80th Percentile – ~25% Tier Hit Rate

 Nico Collins – Houston Texans – 3rd Round Pick